 - 1. Understand and to acquire fundamental knowledge in the field of energy and on both the conventional and non-conventional energy technologies. - 2.
 Acquire the capability and skills needed for the energy monitoring, auditing and management of Energy. - 3.
-Understand the need for energy audit, types and Instruments for energy audit. - 4.
-Capable for Report writing and presentation of energy audit. - 5.
-Perform energy economics calculations.
+Get the idea of the Energy Management Systems and their essential elements. - 4.
+Understand the need for energy audit, types and Instruments for energy audit. - 5.
+Capable for Report writing and presentation of energy audit.